Redzwinger/NEAT-AI-for-Ping-Pong/README.md

 # NEAT-AI-for-Ping-Pong

-This is a less trained verison of the AI just 15 generations as compared to the original's 25
+This is a less trained verison of the AI with less fitness threshold 300 as compared to the original's 500

 Bonus Features: Doesn't hurt your ego :)